blkFinch/blkfinch.github.io/_notes/The Rosicrucian Grand Lodge.md

 tags:
 ---

 AMORC, a sect of [[Rosicrucianism]] and a fraternal order has a book desdcribing an astral meeting place.
-It is visited through what seems to be a form of [[Astral Travel]]
+It is visited through what seems to be a form of [[Astral]]

 A spiritual plane- it is a shared plane and all who seek to commune with the spirit are present here.
 To ascend: